PennLINC/keller-networks/README.md

 ## Step 6: Sensitivity Analyses
-### All code for sensitivity analyses can be found in "/Step6_SensitivityAnalyses"
+All code for sensitivity analyses can be found in "Step6_SensitivityAnalyses"

 ### Individual Task:
 Trains ridge regression models on PFN topography to predict performance on individual cognitive tasks.
+The workflow is exactly the same as section 2.1 (get_data_for_ridge_IndTask.R to prepare the data for the ridge regressions), section 2.2 (perform ridge regresison using submit_all_IndTask.py which will call keller_proc_predict_IndTask.py which will call preprocess_IndTask.py), and section 3.1 (compare_predicted_actual_IndTask.m to see the results).

 ### Separate Samples PCA:
 Trains ridge regression models on PFN topography to predict cognitive PCA scores derived seprately in the discovery and replicaiton samples.
 Note that "Step3_RidgeRegressionPlotting/compare_predicted_actual_matchedsamples.m" contains code to visualize these results.